elifbeyzatok00/JavaScript_Projects/README.md

 # JavaScript_Projects
-You can check the details about projects on this repository's **Wiki** page
+You can check the details about the projects on this repository's **Wiki** page